remix-run/remix/docs/start/future-flags.md

 - **`v3_relativeSplatPath`**: Fixes buggy relative path resolution in splat routes.
 Please see the [React Router docs][relativesplatpath] for more information.
 - **`v3_throwAbortReason`**: When a server-side request is aborted, Remix will throw the `request.signal.reason` instead of an error such as `new Error("query() call aborted...")`
 - **`unstable_singleFetch`**: Opt into [Single Fetch][single-fetch] behavior

+## Summary

+Our development strategy focuses on gradual feature adoption and seamless version upgrades for major releases.
+This empowers developers to selectively integrate new features, avoiding the need for extensive code adjustments during version transitions.
+By introducing features through `unstable_*` flags, we refine the API collaboratively with early adopters while ensuring stable releases benefit from enhancements.
+Through careful management of breaking changes using `v3_*` flags, we provide the flexibility to adopt changes incrementally, facilitating a smoother transition between major versions.
+While this increases the complexity for developing Remix the framework, this developer-centric approach greatly simplifies application development with Remix, ultimately leading to improved software quality and (hopefully!) developer satisfaction.

 [vite-config-future]: ../file-conventions/vite-config#future
 [remix-config-future]: ../file-conventions/remix-config#future